isomerpages/mse-sggreenplan/_key-focus-areas/green-government.md

 ![](/images/greengov-infographic.png)

 As we embark on GreenGov.SG, the public sector will look to private sector leaders in the sustainability space, for innovations, best practices, and partnerships.
-Please refer to our [media release](../../resource-room/category/2021-07-12-press-release-on-greengov) for more details.

 <!--
 **The public service will undergo four key shifts under GreenGov.SG:**